-The Portage Citizen, website and print version, is Portage la Prairie’s only independently owned source for news, is solely owned by Portage Ink and is published Wednesdays.
+The Portage Citizen is Portage la Prairie’s only independently owned source for news and is solely owned by Portage Ink.

 The Portage Citizen is first and foremost an online publication (theportagecitizen.ca under construction) with information being repurposed for print.
 It’s a pretty tired cliché to just say ‘the internet is killing printed newspapers’, true as it may seem, but The Portage Citizen will be in Portage la Prairie for the foreseeable future.

-The business plan will see The Portage Citizen eventually migrate to news print, become a member of the Manitoba Weekly Newspaper Association and deliver news to your smart phone, tablet, computer and doorstep.
-The very short term – baby steps – will see The Portage Citizen circulated only to coffee shops, waiting rooms, public spaces and fully online.
-As a database of advertisers grow, so will the physical (printed) newspaper.
+The business plan will see The Portage Citizen eventually migrate to newsprint, become a member of the Manitoba Weekly Newspaper Association and deliver news to your smartphone, tablet, computer and doorstep.
+The very short-term – baby steps – will see The Portage Citizen circulated only to coffee shops, waiting rooms, public spaces and fully online.
+As a database of advertisers grows, so will the physical (printed) newspaper.
 I fully expect a newsprint product to be dropped on every Portage doorstep in short order.
 This is a small business after all and will require resources – financial resources – to build a space among the established media here.

 The Portage Citizen will concentrate its reporting on municipal affairs, culture and recreation, seniors, business and the personalities that make this community tick.

 Admittedly, one person cannot be everywhere and cover everything.

 The Portage Citizen will at first lack the sports coverage a good news source should offer, but as resources become available, a second and then a third writer will be hired.
 Until then I will do my best.
 Feel free to contribute news and photos.

 I am excited by the opportunity dealt to me in creating the circumstance that this is even possible.